DinosaurTheory Introduction and Evidence Summary

 During the Mesozoic era, there was no ice at the polar regions.
 Across Earth’s entire surface, the temperature was mild and pleasant.

-If we look further back in time to the Pennsylvanian and Permian periods, the Ice Age climate of those eras more closely resembled our present climate.
-Going back even further, however, we see another shift: ice disappears, and climates return to a greenhouse state, much like during the Mesozoic.
-Some scientists refer to these alternating climate states as "icehouse" and "greenhouse" climates.
+Looking further back in time to the Pennsylvanian and Permian periods, extensive glaciation indicates a return to a cooler, icehouse climate.
+Going back even further, however, ice largely disappears again, and climates shift toward a greenhouse state, similar to that of the Mesozoic.
+These alternating climate regimes are commonly referred to as “icehouse” and “greenhouse” states.

 Paleoclimatologists have developed simulations to model past climates, including the Mesozoic, using hypotheses like elevated CO₂ levels and changes in ocean circulation.
 However, even with extensive adjustments to variables, these models struggle to fully align with the known glaciation history over the past half-billion years.
 For instance, they often fail to account for the significant glaciations during the Pennsylvanian and Permian periods or accurately reproduce the transitions between icehouse and greenhouse climates.
-This suggests that the underlying assumptions and mechanisms driving these simulations are either incomplete or fundamentally flawed.
+This suggests that the proposed mechanisms driving large-scale climate shifts may be wrong or at least not yet completely understood.

 8. What Is the Source of Earth’s or Any Other Planet’s Atmosphere?